FairwindsOps/insights-docs/docs/run/ci/configuration.md

 # Configuration
-Configuration of the CI integration happens mainly in fairwinds-insights.yaml, which should be check into the root of your infrastructure-as-code repository.
+Configuration of the CI integration happens mainly in fairwinds-insights.yaml, which should be checked into the root of your infrastructure-as-code repository.

 You can also see the [automation rules documentation](/configure/policy/rules) for further customization options.